Cartier and Weil Divisors on Varieties with Quotient Singularities

 and the action

 Note that the $i$-th row of the matrix $A$ can be considered modulo $d_i$.
 The set of all orbits $\C^n / G$ is called ({\em cyclic}) {\em quotient space of type $(\bd;A)$} and it is denoted by

 The orbit of an element $\mathbf{x}\in \C^n$ under this action is denoted by $[\mathbf{x}]_{(\bd; A)}$ and the subindex is omitted if no ambiguity seems likely to arise.
-Using multi-index notation the action takes the simple form
+With multi-index notation the action takes the simple form

 \end{nothing}

 The following classic result shows that the family of varieties which can locally be written like~$X(\bd; A)$ is exactly the same as the family of $V$-manifolds with abelian quotient singularities.